Salk-Harnessing-Plants-Initiative/DSLR-barcode-imaging-guide/README.md

 The excessive back spaces ensure any characters to the left of your cursor are removed, and the excessive Dels ensure any characters to the right of your cursor are removed.
 30 times for each (for a total of a 60-char prefix) may possibly be too long for the REALINN scanner to handle, so you may want to do less or play around with these configurations.
 Refer to the manual for more information or to reset your scanner's configuration programming.

 # Alternative camera control software (Windows or MacOS)
 We didn't have time to explore this, but you may want to consider Sony Imaging Edge Desktop as an alternative to Digicam if you have issues.
 Sony Imaging Edge Desktop is available on both Windows and MacOS.
 As a plus, it's capable of using a USB connection (microUSB to USB) rather than only Wifi, so your Internet connection isn't tied up.

-See: https://www.youtube.com/watch?v=NCbt7GujmE4
+- Sony Imaging Edge Desktop: https://imagingedge.sony.net/en-us/ie-desktop.html
+- Helpful video, especially steps required to configure your camera: https://www.youtube.com/watch?v=NCbt7GujmE4